Lao Folktales: The Magic White Swan

 “Oh, I don’t think you should pick any more flowers!”
 The swan said, after the man picked his third flower.
 “It will be much too heavy for me to carry both you and all of those flowers!”

 “But it’s only three flowers!”
 The man argued.
 “I’m sure you can carry more than that!”
 And so the man went back to the garden and helped himself to two armfuls of flowers.
 “Okay, take me home now.” the man demanded.
 “I will put these away and then we can come back for more.”
 He then jumped atop the swan (who winced when he did) and the swan began beating her wings as hard as she could.
-She barely managed to take off because of all the weight she was carrying.
+She barely managed to take off because of all the extra weight she was carrying.
 The two flew, swaying side to side with the weight of all the man’s flowers.
 The swan managed to land but only with great difficulty.
 The swan rested her head on the lawn completely exhausted.
 The man jumped off her back and turned to look at her.

 “Now wait here,” the man said to her while carrying his armful of flowers.
 “Don’t go away!
 I still want to go back and pick more flowers.”
 The man then walked inside his house.
 When he returned, the swan had disappeared.
-In horror, the man ran inside his room and found that his flowers were just ordinary flowers instead of gold.
+In horror, the man ran inside his room and found that his flowers were just ordinary flowers instead of a treasure trove of gold.
 And that’s the story.

 © 2009 dohn121